-Susan Levey brings tremendous dedication and professionalism to her role as Beth David's Temple Educator.
-Her title reflects her charge to offer education to Beth David's adults as well as our preschool, Lower School, and Upper School students.
-Susan came to Beth David in 1992 and is the Senior Educator on the Main Line.
+Susan Levey served as Beth David's Educator for twenty-five dedicated years.
+She has brought tremendous dedication and professionalism to her role.
+Her title reflects her charge to offer education to Beth David's adults as well as our preschool aged, Lower School, and Upper School students.
+Susan joined the Beth David team in 1992.
 Prior to Beth David, Susan worked as the Assistant Director at Congregation Rodeph Shalom working both the Center City and the Elkins Park Campuses.

-Susan is a member of National Association of Temple Educators, Association for Curriculum Development, and served as an Interfaith Chaplain for many years at Abington Hospital.
+Susan is a member of Association of Reform Jewish Educators, Association for Curriculum Development, and served as an Interfaith Chaplain for many years at Abington Hospital.

 Ned is a native Midwesterner (Wisconsin and Michigan) and a veteran of Jewish camps in Wisconsin.
 He is a graduate of the University of Michigan, with a B.A. in both History and Jewish Studies.
 He received an MBA from New York University and studied overseas at The Hebrew University in Jerusalem during his junior year and in Paris and London during his second year of graduate business school.
 He speaks both Hebrew and French.